sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 Right click will zoom out.
 Dragging will change the size of the rectangle.

+> **Food for brain:**
+>
-Client and server both log the time of the computation.
+> The client and server both log the time of the computation.
+Zoom in on the mandelbrot and inspect the info in the terminals.

-You can kill the client or servers anytime with _Ctrl+C_.
+You can stop the client or server applications anytime with _Ctrl+C_.

-* Kill the client now.
+* Terminate the client now.

 * Launch additional servers with different names.
 Start the new servers and the client, all in different terminals: